Cress App Design —

 Ideating & Framing

 We then quickly moved on to low-mid fidelity prototyping as we had to finish this in the span of a week.
 This was helpful in figuring out which visual direction we should head in.
-How did one visual form affect the navigation of the application?
+Questions I considered: How does visual forms affect the navigation of the application?
 How can color, typography enhance the journey?

 The chat room would be a group personalized for you.
 Members are gathered together based on demographic which would help generate more natural conversations.
 You can @someone and would also be able directly message someone in the community if you wanted to.